How to Check Temperature Without Thermometer

 Do you need a Thermometer to Tell if you have a Fever?

-Unfortunately, your chances of accurately guessing whether or not you’ve got a fever without a thermometer are fair at the best, he says.
+Unfortunately, your chances of accurately guessing whether or not you’ve got a fever without a thermometer are fair at best, he says.

 Case in point: Patients who self-reported feeling feverish at a rural teaching hospital in India had a 58 percent chance of actually having a fever, according to a study in Tropical Medicine and International Health.

-1. Use the rear of Your Hand, Not Your Palm
+1. Use the Rear of Your Hand, Not Your Palm

 When you think you’re running a fever, you’ll probably ask someone to feel your forehead.
 That’s not too far off, experts say.

-The commonest thanks to checking if someone features a fever without a thermometer is to feel the forehead or neck with the rear of your hand.
+The commonest thanks to check if someone features a fever without a thermometer is to feel the forehead or neck with the rear of your hand.
+Do not use the palm, as it is not as sensitive to temperature changes as the back of the hand is.

+You can tell if someone features a fever if you’re significantly warmer to the touch, everywhere on the body, not just the forehead/face.
 Other signs include redness or flushing of the cheeks/face.”
-Ali also notes that if the change in temperature occurs with feelings of extreme fatigue, there’s a good chance it’s a fever.
+Ali also notes that if the temperature change occurs with feelings of extreme fatigue, there’s a good chance it’s a fever.

 It’s easier if you can get a friend, roommate, or family member to check your forehead, but you can try yourself, too.
 It’s nowhere near as accurate as taking your temperature, but it can help you get a sense of if you’re sick or not.